 So now, with the Apples and the Facebooks and Googles of the world shedding light on it, creativity has been realized as one of the most valuable assets in the business world.
 How exactly are corporations harnessing that quality and amplifying it within groups and business units?
 More than that, how are employees using the technology at their disposal to bolster individual creativity in their work?

 The Three Components of Information Exchanging

-That's a question Monica Garfield, PhD, a computer information systems professor in Bentley University's masters in information technology degree program, can answer.
+That's a question Monica Garfield, PhD -- a computer information systems professor at Bentley University -- can answer.
 She has worked on numerous published papers that analyze the connection between creativity in groups and technology.